adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

 A language which is fast, expressive, with a great library ecosystem, with a strong community.
-[Drunk with the sense of power](https://www.youtube.com/watch?v=bzkRVzciAZg) this search gave me, I really liked to write small programs (tipically a Project Euler challenge), and implement/benchmark it using different programming languages.
+[Drunk with the sense of power](https://www.youtube.com/watch?v=bzkRVzciAZg) this search gave me, I really liked to write small programs (typically a Project Euler challenge), and implement/benchmark it using different programming languages.
 My [old blog](alfredodinapoli.wordpress.com) is full of articles about FP and Clojure (mostly), but [this relic](http://alfredodinapoli.wordpress.com/2010/11/01/a-minimalistic-implementation-of-the-hangman-game-in-clojure/)